Idilismiguzel/Natural-Language-Processing/README.md

 - Prepare text obtained from different sources for further processing, by cleaning, normalizing and splitting it into individual words or tokens
 - Build a spam e-mail classifier using the naive Bayes algorithm
 - Overview of several part-of-speech tagging methods including a deeper dive on hidden Markov models
 - [Part of Speech Tagging](https://github.com/Idilismiguzel/Part-of-Speech-Tagger) is the final project requires building a hidden Markov model for part of speech tagging with a universal tagset.
-After completing the project it has to be submitted and reviewed by Udacity in order to continue with the Nanodegree and to graduate.
+Each project has to be submitted and reviewed by Udacity in order to continue with the Nanodegree and to graduate.
 <p align="center">
   <img src="./images/P1.png"/>
 </p>